OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 The first parameter is the required default value for the data object.

-The parameter "iostatus" marks this Data Object as either an input (in) or an output (out) to the parent component.
-The parameter "desc" gives a documentation string describes this data object.
+The parameter "iostatus" marks this Public Variable as either an input (in) or an output (out) to the parent component.
+The parameter "desc" contains a documentation string that describes this variable.
 This should be used to provide an adequate explanation for each input and output on a component.

-The parameter "units" is used to specify the units for this Data Object.
-OpenMDAO utilizes the units capability which is part of the Scientific Python package.
-This allows for unit checking and conversion when connecting the outputs and inputs of components.
-The units are defined using the definitions given in Scientific Python, which can be found at http://dsnra.jpl.nasa.gov/software/Python/python-modules/Scientific/.
-If a Data Object is dimensionless, the units should be set to "None."
+The parameter "units" is used to specify the units for this Public Variable.
+OpenMDAO contains a units capability that is based on part of the Scientific Python package.
+This Units module allows for unit checking and conversion when connecting the outputs and inputs of components.
+The units are defined based on the definitions given in Scientific Python, which can be found at :ref:`Summary-of-Units`.
+If a Public Variable is dimensionless, no unit should be assigned.

 There are a couple more parameters of interest that can be seen by inspecting the __init__ function in engine.py.